 On September 22, 2011, the Company's Board of Directors approved an 80 million share increase in the stock repurchase program, bringing the total current authorization to 196 million shares.
 The repurchases may be effected through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
 No time limit has been placed on the duration of the stock repurchase program.
 Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as the Company deems appropriate and may be discontinued at any time.
+For fiscal 2020 and 2018, the Company did not repurchase any shares of its common stock under the program.
 For fiscal 2019, the Company repurchased 7,635,596 shares of its common stock under the program at a weighted average price of \$47.81 per share totaling \$365.0 million.
-For fiscal 2018 and 2017, the Company did not repurchase any shares of its common stock under the program.
-As of July 31, 2019, the total number of shares repurchased under the program was 114,549,198, and 81,450,802 shares were available for repurchase under the program.
+As of July 31, 2020, the total number of shares repurchased under the program was 114,549,198, and 81,450,802 shares were available for repurchase under the program.

-During fiscal 2018 and 2017, certain executive officers and members of the Company's Board of Directors exercised stock options through cashless exercises.
-During fiscal 2019, the Company's former President exercised all of his vested stock options through a cashless exercise.
+In fiscal 2018, certain members of the Company's Board of Directors exercised stock options through cashless exercises.
+In fiscal 2019, the Company's former President exercised all of his vested stock options through a cashless exercise.
+In fiscal 2020, the Company's Chief Executive Officer exercised all of his vested stock options through a cashless exercise.
 A portion of the options exercised were net settled in satisfaction of the exercise price.
-The Company remitted \$45.6 million, no amounts and \$134.6 million for the years ended July 31, 2019, 2018 and 2017, respectively, to the proper taxing authorities in satisfaction of the employees' statutory withholding requirements.
+The Company remitted \$101.3 million, \$45.6 million, and no amounts for the years ended July 31, 2020, 2019 and 2018, respectively, to the proper taxing authorities in satisfaction of the employees' statutory withholding requirements.